RECIPIENT OF THE JOHN AND ANNE DUNCAN SCHOLARSHIP

-Australian soprano Emilia Bertolini is a versatile musician whose performance experience encompasses opera, oratorio, art song, recital, chamber music and early music.
+Soprano Emilia Bertolini is a versatile musician whose performance experience encompasses opera, oratorio, art song, recital, chamber music and early music.
 Emilia is a curious musician dedicated to reviving the music of the past and discovering lesser known works to inspire and enthrall modern audiences.
-Emilia brings all her musical endeavours to life through her attention to stylistic accuracy and her elegant performance style.
+Emilia brings all her musical endeavours to life through her bright, bell-like vocal tone, her attention to stylistic accuracy and her elegant performance style.

 Emilia hopes to eventually relocate to Europe to pursue a varied and unique performance career.
 Emilia aspires to have a career in which she is constantly learning something new and working with others devoted to the pursuit of excellence in music.